4 Easy Ways to Apply for an Employer ID Number (EIN)

 To file online, you must meet some qualifications: You must have a valid U.S. ID number (like a social security number),

 When you have completed the form, the information is validated, and you can receive your EIN immediately.
 The online method is available for businesses located in the U.S. or its territories.
 You must have a valid taxpayer identification number before applying online.

 Phone: Call the Business & Specialty Tax Line at (800) 829-4933.
 The hours of operation are 7:00 a.m. to 10:00 p.m. local time, Monday through Friday.
 Someone will take your information over the phone and assign you an EIN at the end of the conversation.
 Note: International applicants must call (215) 516-6999 (not a toll-free number).

 FAX: Fax the completed SS-4 application form to your state fax number.

 If you include your fax number, you will receive your EIN by fax within four business days.

 Mail: Mail your completed SS-4 Form to the appropriate IRS office.
 You will receive your EIN by mail within four weeks.

 if you are comfortable applying online or by phone, you can receive your EIN immediately instead of waiting for days or weeks.

-If you search on "apply for EIN" you will find lots of sites that look like they are the IRS.
+If you search online for "apply for EIN" you will find lots of sites that look like they are the IRS, but may in fact be fake EIN application sites.
 They will start you on the application process, but only when you get ready to file will they ask for money.
 Don't waste your time or money.
 The EIN application process is free, relatively painless, and quick.